abdulllaha/fend-travel-app/README.md

 this is the final udacity nodejs express project with asynchronous function to use external api services.
-Also with webpack and webpack plugins. for managing build releases for deferent environment and minifing css and js files.
+Also with webpack and webpack plugins. for managing build releases for different environment and minifing css and js files.

 ## Development
 javascript ES6, HTML5, CSS, nodejs 20, express and webpack